Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Self-Debiasing

 \section{Self-Debiasing}

-In analogy to self-diagnosis, we define \emph{self-debiasing} as a language model using only its internal knowledge to adapt its generation process in order to reduce the probability of generating texts that exhibit undesired biases.
-As before, let $M$ be a pretrained language model and $\mathbf{y}$ be the textual description of an undesired attribute.
+In analogy to self-diagnosis, we define \emph{self-debiasing} as a language model using only its internal knowledge to adapt its generation process in a way that reduces the probability of generating biased texts.
+As before, let $M$ be a pretrained language model and $\mathbf{y}$ be the textual description of an attribute (see Table~\ref{table:attributes}).
 Further, let $\textbf{x}$ be an input text for which we want $M$ to produce a continuation.
-Analogous to self-diagnosis, we make use of a \emph{self-debiasing input} $\text{sdb}(\textbf{x}, \textbf{y})$ using the template shown in Figure~\ref{figure:patterns} (bottom).
+Analogous to self-diagnosis, we make use of a \emph{self-debiasing input} $\text{sdb}(\textbf{x}, \textbf{y})$ obtained from one of the templates shown in Figure~\ref{figure:patterns} (b,c).
 Using this input, we compute both $p_M(w \given \textbf{x})$, the distribution of next words given the original input, and $p_M(w \given \text{sdb}(\textbf{x}, \textbf{y}))$, the distribution that is obtained using the self-debiasing input.
-Crucially, adding the attribute description $\textbf{y}$ using the template in Figure~\ref{figure:patterns} \emph{encourages} the language model to produce text that exhibits the undesired attribute.
+Crucially, the self-debiasing input \emph{encourages} the language model to produce text that exhibits undesired behavior.
 Accordingly, undesirable words will be given a higher probability by $p_M(w \given \text{sdb}(\textbf{x}, \textbf{y}))$ than by $p_M(w \given \textbf{x})$.
 Put differently, the difference between both distributions

 will be less than zero for such undesirable words.
 We use this fact to obtain a new probability distribution